 - Emails requiring action beyond a simple response should be removed from the Inbox, saved in an “Action Required” subfolder AND the action added to your To-Do list.
 My to-do list of choice is Outlook Tasks.

 - Delete duplicates – if you replied to or forwarded an email, you will have an email in your Sent Items that duplicates what is in your inbox.

 - In Outlook, use the Reply & Delete Quick Step.

 Inbox Zero is possible and can start today.
 You may have a backlog of old emails to sift through (see below for tips), but you don’t have to wait to go through the backlog in order to start moving today’s emails out of your Inbox.

 View your Inbox like a train station platform.
 Each email should board a train before the end of the day.
 It can either be filed/labeled for retention purposes, added to a task list like Trello or Outlook Tasks, or deleted.
 Any email left on the platform at the end of the day has missed its train.

 - It is the default location for all email you send to others: new messages, replies, and forwards

-- Each time you send or reply to a calendar invitation, your response is automatically filed in Sent Items
+- Each time you send or reply to a calendar invitation in Outlook, your response is automatically filed in Sent Items

-- When ignored, it can become a repository for a HUGE volume of email that really should be filed into Outlook Folders.
+- When ignored, it can become a repository for a HUGE volume of email that really should be moved to folders or archived.

 Best Practices in Sent Items Maintenance: